Can't decide what books to get your kids to read? Then let us help

 We’ve rounded up the ultimate list of books that we think suit children between the ages of about 6-12, but obviously this guide fluctuates depending on your child and what you think is appropriate for their age.

-From classics that will take you back to your own childhood like What Katie Did and Charlie And The Chocolate Factory to more modern offerings like Diary Of A Wimpy Kid and Gangsta Granny, we think all these books are must-reads for your family.
+Whilst personalised books for kids are all the rage, we’ve instead opted for classics that will take you back to your own childhood like What Katie Did and Charlie And The Chocolate Factory.
+Then there’s more modern offerings like Diary Of A Wimpy Kid and Gangsta Granny, which we think are must-reads for the whole family.

 In fact, some of them are so good that we’ve enjoyed reading them ourselves alongside our little ones.
 Make an occasion out of story time with hot chocolate, a snuggly blanket and dimmed lights to help them get on board with how relaxing it can be to hunker down with a good book.
 You’ll love the quality time you get together (and the break from the TV!) and they’ll love getting one on one attention for a little while.
 You could even take it in turns to read, to give them a little break if they’re a bit young for novels.